deepakdantagani1/twitter-trending-hashtags/README.md

+Here’s the improved and properly structured **README**:

+---

 # **Twitter Trending Hashtags**

-A application to generate and retrieve a list of the most popular trending hashtags from simulated tweets.
+An application to generate and retrieve a list of the most popular trending hashtags from simulated tweets.
 The application is designed to be fast, scalable, and durable using Redis for state storage and in-memory processing.

 ---

 ## **Features**

-- **POST /tweet:** Accepts tweets and extracts hashtags for processing.
+- **POST /tweet**: Accepts tweets and extracts hashtags for processing.
-- **GET /trending-hashtags:** Retrieves the top 25 trending hashtags in descending order.
+- **GET /trending-hashtags**: Retrieves the top 25 trending hashtags in descending order.
 - Uses Redis Bloom Filter to deduplicate tweets and Redis Top-K to maintain trending hashtags efficiently.
 - Supports high loads with asynchronous processing.
 - Data persists across service restarts.